hlwanhoj/TagListView/README.md

 These two functions should be used to manage `tags` rather than `addSubview` and `removeFromSuperview`.

-**!!!!!!**
+### Remarks
-For `TagListView` to layout properly its width must be constrainted horizontally (either by Auto Layout or setting the frame's width).
+For `TagListView` to layout properly its width must be constrainted horizontally by
+- Setting a width constraint equal to a constant.
+- Setting left and right constraints with 'equal' relation.
+- Setting the frame's width directly.

 ## Installation